daniyal-sohail/daniyal-sohail/README.md

 - 🌱 I’m currently learning **AI/ML**

-- 👯 I’m currenlty working on My SaaS Product
+- 👯 I’m currenlty working on XenorAi - AI Sales & Automation Platform

 -👨‍💻 All of my projects are available at https://daniyalsohail.me